Arizona organizations look to help Indigenous communities with voting obstacles ahead of November

 Native Health Central has been holding outreach events in Phoenix over the past several weeks to get people registered to vote.
 (Photo courtesy of Native Health Central)

-PHOENIX – The Indian Citizenship Act was signed into law in June 1924, granting Indigenous people born in the United States citizenship and the right to vote.
+PHOENIX – The Indian Citizenship Act was signed into law in June 1924, granting Indigenous people born in the United States citizenship and paving the way to their right to vote.
 Although this was 100 years ago, today Indigenous people in Arizona still face many challenges when it comes to the electoral process at the federal, state and local levels.

-Despite the law, Native Americans still faced many suppression tactics.
-In 1948, the Arizona Supreme Court overturned a ruling prohibiting Indigenous people from voting in the state.
+It wasn’t until 1948, when the Arizona Supreme Court weighed in, that Indigenous people gained the right to vote in the state, though Native Americans still faced many suppression tactics.
 Even after the Voting Rights Act was passed by Congress in 1965, reinforcing Indigenous voting rights, English literacy tests were given as a requirement to vote until the 1970s.

 Today, a new set of challenges has hindered civic engagement in Indigenous communities across the state.
 From hours of traveling to get to a polling station to trouble with addresses for mail-in ballots, there are a variety of complex issues at play.